Complete reducibility and subgroups of exceptional algebraic groups: A strategy for classifying semisimple subgroups

-be maps of $\bar H$-groups with $R$ contained the centre of $Q$.
-Then there is an exact sequence\footnote{Here, an exact sequence of pointed sets means only that the image of each map is the preimage of the distinguished element under the next.}
+with $R$ contained the centre of $Q$, there is an exact sequence of $\bar H$-sets\footnote{Here, an exact sequence of pointed sets means only that the image of each map is the preimage of the distinguished element under the next.}